Physical background and theory

 Spectral absorption and emission are represented in JURASSIC using precomputed lookup tables of band-averaged emissivities.
 These tables are generated offline using detailed line-by-line radiative transfer models and spectroscopic databases.

-Each lookup table provides emissivity as a function of:
+Each lookup table provides spectral mean emissivity for the corresponding spectral channel and instrument response function as a function of:

 - pressure